ratmod/ratmod.github.io/docs/config-command-reference.md

 ### Forcing Models

+!!!
+Info "Note"
+    Forcing models only works when the server configuration allows it (check `\rules` for "Forced models").

 Sarge and smarine each have a "gray" skin for brightshell and brightoutline overlays:

 - `set cg_teamModel sarge/gray` for your team